JoshCheek/block_challenges/block_challenges.md

 ---

-Write your own map method: It takes an array and a block.
+<p>Write your own map method: It takes an array and a block.
 Each item in the array is passed to the block.
-The method returns an array of items that were returned by the block.
+The method returns an array of items that were returned by the block.</p>

 ---

-Write your own select method: It takes an array and a block.
+<p>Write your own select method: It takes an array and a block.
 Each item in the array is passed to the block.
-The method returns an array of items for which the block returned true.
+The method returns an array of items for which the block returned true.</p>